top of page

 Improvisation as Foundation

 Reflecting on how I've become a comedic actor feels a lot like looking back and asking, "where did it all go wrong?" ;-) Perhaps it was the Catholic education that was lackadaisically reinforced by a family of Christmas/Easter Catholics?
 Maybe it was graduating from college in the middle of the Great Recession and deciding to jump head first into the world of kitchen knife sales?
-Or maybe I just heard that very quiet whisper that only a few chosen Ohioans hear in their lives - "Get OUT!"
+Or maybe I just heard that very quiet whisper that only a few chosen Ohioans hear in their lives - "Get OUT!" haha!

 bottom of page